eclipse-sw360/sw360.website/content/en/docs/Deployment/BareMetal/Deploy-19-Natively.md

 on a variety of other linux distributions or OSes such as Mac OSX (amd64 only).

-This is a guide with detailed explanation of how to install and run SW360 natively on you local machine.
+This is a guide with detailed explanation of how to install and run SW360 natively on your local machine.
 It includes installation of all dependencies manually, and will not use docker or other container system during the installation or run.